Phase 1 Contaminated Land Surveys for planning applications, building regulations and property transactions

 When a site walkover is requested, we will generally conduct the walkover following the initial desk study to ensure a ‘best value’ approach in meeting regulations and individual report needs.

 A Phase 1 Study collates relevant information from a variety of sources relating to the site setting and its previous historical uses.
 The end product is an interpretive report that describes the likely presence of any contamination within the subsurface, and the potential risks that this may pose to future site users and the immediate environment.
 A site walkover may be required to support the desk study information and to provide greater certainty in the report findings.

 If land is highlighted by the local planning authority as potentially being contaminated, the authority’s Contaminated Land Officer is likely to impose a planning condition that an assessment must be completed for clarification.
 Until that assessment has been completed and accepted by the Contaminated Land Officer, the development should not proceed.

 The original polluter of the land is officially the person or organisation responsible for any liabilities relating to land contamination.
-As the pollution may have occurred decades earlier, potentially prior to the legislation, this person or organisation may never be found and it is, therefore, the new owner who will be responsible.
+As the pollution may have occurred decades earlier, potentially prior to legislation, this person or organisation may never be found and it is therefore the new owner who will be responsible.
 It is essential that the person responsible for undertaking the property purchase or development, and their legal advisor, understands the degree of risks and potential financial implications.

 Each local authority has a general responsibility for identifying and deciding on necessary actions in relation to contaminated land in its area.
 Land can potentially be sold when contaminated and the responsibility may end up being passed onto the new owner, or indeed a bank or mortgage lender if the new purchaser was to default.
 In summary, professional advice should always be sought prior to purchase on any previously developed land.